The library deliver MMU Harvard Referencing online workshops throughout the year.

-Manchester Metropolitan University Library runs open online workshops throughout the year, to help with your studies and research.
+Manchester Metropolitan University Library run open online workshops throughout the year, to help with your studies and research.
 Workshops are 60 minutes, unless otherwise stated.
 Workshops are open to all students, researchers and academic staff at the University.

 You can find more information on each workshop by clicking on the titles below:

-Not only does Endnote software allow you store your references as you are searching resources for information, but it can also take the pain out of referencing by automatically inserting citations and references into your Word document as you write your assignments, so you don’t have to worry about where your full stops and commas go.
+Not only does Endnote software allow you to store your references as you are searching resources for information, but it can also take the pain out of referencing by automatically inserting citations and references into your Word document as you write your assignments, so you don’t have to worry about where your full stops and commas go.
 Endnote provides a number of referencing styles for you to explore, however for our workshop, we will focus on the MMU Harvard style available within Endnote.

 Struggling to find relevant academic information for your assignments?
 This hands on workshop will show you techniques to improve your searches and how to use Manchester Met Library's search engine, Library Search to get straight to the information you need for your academic work.

 Time to crack on with your literature review and don’t know where to start?
 This hands on session is aimed at final year undergraduate and postgraduate students and will help you to plan your searches and use time saving search techniques to find the most relevant academic sources.
 Learn how to use subject specific databases to find high quality academic journals and research papers.

 Showing a potential employer that you really understand them and their sector is an impressive way to stand out in the recruitment process.
 This practical session shows you how to use the variety of resources available at MMU to research your potential employer and the market in which they operate.